deis/rigger/README.md

 - do the provisioning of machines + Deis for you:

-        ./rerun deis:provision --provider [aws, azure, gce, vagrant]
+        ./rerun deis:provision

 - test an existing cluster:

         ./rerun deis:test --type [smoke, full]

-- run an upgrade from a version to another version of Deis
+- run an upgrade from the current version of Deis to another version of Deis

-        ./rerun deis:upgrade --from <version>
+        ./rerun deis:upgrade --to <version>
-                             --to <version
-                             --provider [aws, azure, gce, vagrant]
                              --upgrade-style [graceful, inplace]

 - just download clients so you can muck with an existing cluster outside of Rerun Conductor